developer-zebra/developer-zebra-site/src/devicetracker/2-2/guide/setup/index.md

  G. Enter the challenge password when prompted. _This is the password needed when generating the certificate in .pfx format._<br>
  H. A .csr file is created in the "CSR_Request" folder.
 Submit this file to the CA to have it signed. <br>
  I. Obtain the certificate bundle from the CA in .pkcs format and certificate in .p7b format (which includes the public key). -->
 **Generate complete SSL Certificate:** Zebra requires the certificate be procured in .p7b format and combined with the private key (.key file) to generate the SSL certificate in .pfx file format.
 If the certificate is in a different format, use an SSL certificate converter tool to convert to the proper format.
-Watch a video demonstration or follow the steps below:
+Watch a video demonstration and follow the steps below:
 <video controls width="450" height="280"> <source src="../../../videos/ZDVC_ServerCert-Step2.mp4" type="video/mp4">
 </video>
 1. Create an ssl_certificate.cer file with the command:<br>